ElectricBrainUK/UnraidAPI/README.md

 ## Install

-Add the following template url to your list: https://github.com/ElectricBrainUK/docker-templates
+Add the following template url to your list in the Docker tab on unraid: https://github.com/ElectricBrainUK/docker-templates Then when you go to add container it should be listed.

 ## Env variables
 If you want to enable MQTT: